 Updating http to https links.
-Not every site has HSTS set up (not every site even is on https in the first place), and even if a redirect mechanism is available, any redirection is a performance hit.
-To keep users on secure connections and to improve their user experience even if they leave your site, it’s useful to point to resources on secure protocols (there’s a brief chapter on this in Upgrade Your HTML II).
-Long story short: I regularly look for http links, check whether there’s a secure equivalent, and then update respective links—and that’s what I did again over the last few weeks.
+Not every site has HSTS set up (not every site even is on https), and even if a redirect mechanism is available, any redirection is a performance hit.
+To keep users on secure connections and to contribute to a good user experience even if they leave a site, it’s useful to point to resources on secure protocols (there’s a brief chapter on this in Upgrade Your HTML II).
+Long story short: I regularly look for http links, check whether there’s a secure equivalent, and then update the respective links—and that’s what I did again over the last few weeks.

 Taking the time to replace rotten links with their archive.org counterparts.
 I used to respond to link rot with looking for alternative posts or removing such links—nowadays I look for a copy in the Internet Archive.
-This is fast and safe, and saved a number of links lately.
+This is fast and safe, and again allowed me to save a number of links.

 Adjusting iconography.
 On meiert.com I don’t use many icons—one that carried some load was a white right pointing index

 Ensuring CDN use.
 In the last episode I talked about how I re-implemented a CDN for several of my websites (by the way, I switched from BunnyCDN to CloudFront—better global availability).
 In the weeks after I tested and also implemented more, meaning I made sure CDN integration was broad and consistent.
-Not the biggest news item here, but I did like this kind of review of my own CDN integration work.
+Not the biggest news item here, but I did like this revision of my CDN setup.

 This was some of the latest I’ve been focusing on; how is it for you?
 What have you been up to lately?

 This is a part of an open article series.
 Check out some of the other posts!